stephenczq/test/readme.txt

 Git is free software distributed under the GPL.
 Git url ssh.
 This is developer.
-win10 push developer to update git.
+ubuntu push developer to update git.